hendrixjoseph/puppy-snuggles/_posts/2017-06-19-top-dog-names.md

 keywords: [top dog names, popular dog names, dog names, female dog names, male dog names]
 ---

 Ever wonder how common your dog's name is?
-Unlike human names, there's as complete a list (for instance, [the US Social Security website](https://www.ssa.gov/oact/babynames/) contains a list of popular names).
+Unlike human names, there's not as complete a list (for instance, [the US Social Security website](https://www.ssa.gov/oact/babynames/) contains a list of popular baby names).
 However, there are a couple of sources.

-For instance, [Rover.com published a list last November](https://www.rover.com/blog/100-most-popular-male-female-dog-names-2016/) of the 100 most popular (or should I say "pupular?") dog names they had in their database.
+For instance, [Rover.com published a list last November](https://www.rover.com/blog/100-most-popular-male-female-dog-names-2016/) of the 100 most popular (or should I say "**pup**ular?") dog names they had in their database.

 ### Top five male dog names from Rover.com